 - Successfully complete a physical agility test, psychological examination and post-offer physical examination, including a post-offer of employment drug test.

 1 Written Examination

 First, candidates must take and pass a written examination.
 This exam is video-based and there is not a study guide or test-prep.
 It will identify candidates who have the observation and analytic ability to assess situations, the confidence and maturity to handle enforcement, the skills to interact with the public in a customer oriented way, the respect to work within a chain of command and the responsibility and ethics to handle the authority of the job.

 2 Physical Agility Test

 Those candidates whom successfully passed the written examination will be authorized to continue the hiring process by completing our Physical Agility Test.
 The physical agility course utilized by the Conway Police Department consists of seven (7) individual elements or “stations.”
 Each station attempts to fairly recreate or simulate a physical activity that a police officer can reasonably expect to perform in the line of duty.

 What can you expect in CPD's Physical Agility Test?

 Re-application: If an applicant fails any portion of the selection process or is not offered employment before the list expires, they may retake the exam on the next testing date.

-3 Preference Points (maximum of 5 will be given for the following Educational / Vocational qualifications):
+3 Preference Points (will be given for the following Educational / Vocational qualifications):

 - Current certified police officer requiring no more than the one week refresher at ALETA

 - For bi-lingual in conversational Spanish or ASL sign language (proficiency test will be given)

 4 Background Investigation